vince-CV/multi-sensor_obstacle_fusion/1. Lidar/README.md

 ## Project: Lidar Obstacle Detection
 Detect other cars on the road using raw lidar data from real self-driving car, Carla.
 Implement custom RANSAC and euclidean clustering algorithms.

+### Point Cloud Filtering
+- Voxel Grid:
+Voxel grid filtering will create a cubic grid and will filter the cloud by only leaving a single point per voxel cube.
+- Region of Interest:
+A boxed region is defined and any points outside that box are removed.

 ### Point Cloud Segmentation
-Planar model to segment point cloud data using RANSAC.
+Planar model to segment point cloud data using **RANSAC**.

 Ransac, Random Sample Consensus, and is a method for detecting outliers in data.
 - each iteration randomly picks subset of points